BKasin/club-websystem/README.md

 starting up django...
 - boot nitrous container

-For now, the django superuser is 'root' with a password of 'password123'.
+For development purposes only, the django superuser is 'root' with a password of 'password123'.

 Using the Linux 'tmux' tool, so all collaborators can use the same terminal:
 - Check if there is a screen running: